Position: Grant Writer

 This position will be responsible for the following duties:

-• Conducts research to identify potential funds for workforce educational programs, projects and operations and identifies economic development, community and educational/training trends that may offer collaborative funding.
+• Conducts research to identify potential funds for workforce development programs, projects and operations and identifies economic development, community and educational/training trends that may offer collaborative funding.

 • Manages the development of proposals to federal, state, and local government sources, foundations, and corporations.
-Process can include responding to Requests for Proposals (RFP’s), coordinating planning sessions with proposal team, securing necessary documentation, writing, packaging and submitting proposal.
+Process can include drafting responses to Requests for Proposals or Letters of Inquiry, coordinating planning sessions with proposal team, securing necessary documentation and budget line items, writing, editing, packaging and submitting proposals.

-• Develops a work plan and time table to facilitate planning and developing the grant application and reviewing and processing grant documents.
+• Develops a work plan and timetable to facilitate planning and developing the grant application and reviewing and submitting grant documents.

 • Regularly reports to the Executive Team on all grant writing/development activity.